816 Area Code Scam Calls - 43,050 FTC Complaints from Area Code 816

 Not all 816 scam calls run the same playbook.
 The FTC categorizes complaints by subject, and the automation rate (robocall percentage) reveals which scams are run by machines versus live callers.

-Medical & prescriptions scams have the highest automation rate at 77%, meaning 8 out of 10 calls are robots.
-Warranties & protection plans follows at 66.5%.
+Medical & prescriptions scams have the highest automation rate at 78.2%, meaning 8 out of 10 calls are robots.
+Calls pretending to be government, businesses, or family and friends follows at 66.6%.
 If your phone rings from a 816 number and you hear a recorded message about debt, tech support, or a government agency, it is almost certainly spoofed.

 Medical & prescriptions